aws-samples/aws-modernization-gitops-with-weaveworks/content/25_workshop_2_HA-DR/40_gitops_enable_clusters/32_enable_gitops.md

 weight: 32
 ---
 {{% notice info %}}
 Perform this command in each of your two terminal windows.
-Verify that you are connecting to your two clusters.
-The cluster names and regions are the information provided when you created the clusters.
+Verify that you are connecting to your two clusters **individually.** The cluster names and regions are the information provided when you created the clusters.
 {{% /notice %}}

 The following command will set up your cluster with: